 - During long programming sessions, it is highly recommended that you periodically save the system data to the SD Memory Card.
 If the PBX suffers a sudden power failure or if the system is reset for some reason and all system data is lost, it can be restored from the SD Memory Card.
-To save the system data to the SD Memory Card, either click the "SD Memory Backup" icon, or exit KX-TAW848 Maintenance Console and click "Yes" to save when prompted. - When programming PBX data which can be displayed on a proprietary telephone (PT) (extension names, group names, System Speed Dialing names, etc.), it is possible to enter characters which cannot be displayed.

-Characters which can be displayed on a PT are shown below in the white cells.
+To save the system data to the SD Memory Card, either click the "SD Memory Backup" icon, or exit KX-TDA50 Maintenance Console and click "Yes" to save when prompted. - When programming PBX data which can be displayed on a proprietary telephone (PT) (extension names, group names, System Speed Dialing names, etc.), it is possible to enter characters which cannot be displayed on a KX-T7600 series PT.
+Characters which can be displayed on a KX-T7600 series PT are shown below in the white cells.